-The mental health world disagrees about what category hoarding falls into.
-Psychiatrist Frederick Schaerf says “hoarding is a behavior, and all behaviors have a mental state behind them.
-The problem with hoarding is that there is not just one mental state behind the symptoms.”
+Hoarding is a behavior that affects many people around the world, follow along with us to find out how home care services can help.
+There is still much debate in the mental health world about what category hoarding falls into.
+Psychiatrist Frederick Schaerf explains that hoarding is a behavior and all behaviors have a mental state behind them.
+The problem with hoarding is that there is not just one mental state behind the symptoms.
 When the hoarder is a younger person, it is generally considered to be an obsessive-compulsive disorder (OCD), like obsessive hand washing – only much messier.
 But generally, those with OCD-related hoarding recognize that their behavior is extreme and try to resist their compulsion.
-Home care services can offer insight to underlying issues of hoarding.

-Family members are often challenged to keep up with the daily needs of their own lives, let alone those of an aging loved one.
-But when that loved one also develops a hoarding problem, the situation can quickly spiral out of control.
+Hoarding can be a challenge for family members who are often already struggling to keep up with the daily needs of their own lives, let alone those of an aging loved one.
+When that loved one also develops a hoarding problem, the situation can quickly spiral out of control.
 Attempts to remove items from a hoarder’s home are typically met with resistance and fear.
 Most families will need to turn to mental health experts to address the problem and help the senior into a safer living situation.
 But there are also ways that families can avoid a small problem from growing quickly out of hand.

 See our Light Housekeeping Services page for more information or contact us for questions!